 If you or a member of your household have any signs or symptoms of COVID-19 DO NOT enter the venue or attend swimming lessons.
 Following Government guidance, you should self-isolate for two weeks and are therefore not permitted to attend swimming lessons for two weeks.

 Direct debit payments will restart and will be collected on your usual payment date of either the 1st or 15th of the month.
-The 1st payment run will be 1st October.
+If your 1st December payment was taken by the bank just after we closed, please be assured that you will not make a payment until January.
 If you have cash credits remaining, this will activate from your first lesson.

 If you need to self-isolate we will adjust your direct debit accordingly for the following month or carry over the credits.
 Our refund policy can be found further down this page.

 Lessons will pick up exactly where they left off before the November lockdown.

 We have made extensive changes across the venues to ensure we can operate in a safe and controlled way.
 You will find sanitising stations located around each venues as well as enhanced cleaning measures carried out by our staff.
 We have limited numbers in each lesson and restricted the number of parents/guardians accompanying children.
 Our changing villages also operate a one-way system and some cubicles, toilets and showers will be out of use to adhere to social distancing guidelines.
 During your child’s lesson our coaches will be wearing a visor if they are actively teaching in the pool.
 Swimming aids will also be cleaned before and after every lesson by submerging them in the chlorinated water for around 15 seconds as advised by Swim England.